gchure/phd/src/chapter_05/section_06_methods.md

-We used Bayesian inferential methods to find the most probable values of the coefficients $\beta_0$ and $\beta_1$ and the appropriate credible regions, the procedure of which is described in detail in the supplemental Chapter 9.Briefly, we used Markov chain Monte Carlo (MCMC) to sample from the log posterior distribution and took the most probable value as the mean of the samples for each parameter.
+We used Bayesian inferential methods to find the most probable values of the coefficients $\beta_0$ and $\beta_1$ and the appropriate credible regions, the procedure of which is described in detail in the supplemental Chapter 9.
+Briefly, we used Markov chain Monte Carlo (MCMC) to sample from the log posterior distribution and took the most probable value as the mean of the samples for each parameter.
 The MCMC was performed using the Stan probabilistic programming language [@carpenter2017] and all models can be